Chanel ready-to-wear collection: Chanel Ready-to-Wear Fall 2014 Runway Show

 The Chanel Ready-to-Wear Fall 2014 Runway Show was presented on March 3, 2014 at the Grand Palais in Paris.
 This season, Lagerfeld's team transformed the Grand Palais into a 139,930-square-foot supermarket labyrinth, one that took each model 4.5 minutes to traverse.
 Monikered by Elle as the world's most luxurious and chicest supermarket, the Chanel Shopping Center was stocked with Chanel-branded merchandise, everything from doormats, paint pots, and chainsaws to Pringles, Coco Pops, and bath salts— even the guests' seats were fashioned out of cardboard boxes.

 Remixes of Lady Gaga and Rihanna provided the runway soundtrack.
 A closing announcement created a bit of a fashion stampede, when the frenzied audience ran towards the runway clamoring for giveaways, "The shopping centre will be closing shortly, please help yourself to the complimentary fruit and veg and please come again."

 The season's silhouette was anchored by hourglass shapes and strong shoulders.
 Most outfits were layered over leggings.
 Corseted waistlines and knee-length skirts were paired with trapeze coats.
 Fabrications included tweed, cashmere, jersey, knitwear, silk, leather, and chiffon.
 The multi-hued palette varied from pink, orange, yellow, and green, to burgundy purple, grey, and black.
 Featured accessories ranged from padlock necklaces and quilted headphones to sneakers and sneaker boots.
 With a sportier vibe, the show's setting made a commentary on everyday consumerism.

 Interviewed post-show, Rihanna said, "I think the show was fun.
 It was young… I loved the silhouettes.
 I really, really loved the layering, the colors, the tweed—I wanted so many pieces right away… Everything was brilliant.
 I think was very me.
 I feel like I could wear everything in the collection."

 "We saw the punk girl.
 I think I saw the sophisticated, the very young teenagers—they were all there, it feels like a brand that you can wear throughout any age," noted Alicia Vikander.

 "I think that's one of the most extraordinary things about Karl," added Keira Knightley, "For however long he's been doing this, he continues to reinvent and continues to be forward-thinking, and always about the present and the future."

 Cara Delevingne opened runway show, which featured 78 looks.
 Lindsey Wixson, Julia Nobis, Binx Walton, Kati Nescher, Malaika Firth, Stella Tennant, Pauline Hoarau, Lexi Boling, Anna Ewers, Kendall Jenner, Fei Fei Sun, and Marine Deleeuw were amongst the models who also walked the show.
 Nastya Sten closed the presentation.
-Keira Knightley, Rihanna, Melanie Griffith, Stella Banderas, Marianne Faithfull, Clémence Poésy, Alicia Vikander, Caroline de Maigret, Baptiste Giabiconi, Laura Neiva, Elisa Sednaoui, Alma Jodorowsky, Alice Dellal, Tao Okamoto, Yi Zhou, Bae Donna, and Rebecca Wang attended the show.